MonteLogic/product-placer-simple/README.txt

 https://gist.github.com/dchavours/99b8999a69fd920a8b38b34da20a5e30

-Because I don't quite see a gap in the market, I think I am going to open source this project.
+I would like to have the admin side mirror the what the front side is going to look like, I need to add star and buy now logic to this.

 Current milestone 001d -
 I have to make all of the fields be able to be updated and also have to style the widget.